DiederikBlanson/realtime-chat/README.md

 - **Chats DB**: All messages are stored in a Cassandra key-value database.
 - **Presence Service**: Users receive real-time updates on the online and last seen status of others.
 - **Presence DB**: The status of each user is stored in a Cassandra database.
+- **Logging**: Enable storing and displaying logs with the ELK stack (ElasticSearch, Logstash, Kibana).
+- **Monitoring**: Enable monitoring for backend services, metrics stored in Prometheus and visualisation with Grafana.

 ### A functional chat
 I started with creating a simple UI, the **************Client************** service, which establishes connections with other users via the ********************WebSocket******************** service.
 These two essential components form the foundation of the chat application, facilitating user-to-user communication.
 For prototyping, I chose React (Vite) due to my familiarity with the framework and the speed it offers for building interfaces.